 UCF’s Physics Department became a Bridge Site in 2015 with a goal to recruit, mentor and prepare under-represented minority (URM) students for admission to a Physics PhD program of their choice.
 UCF is the second-largest university in the USA and is located in the 2.3 million-strong metropolitan area of Orlando, Florida.

 At UCF, Bridge Program (BP) Fellows not only join the department with their cohort, but are also fully integrated into the graduate program from the time they join the department.
 Hence, BP Fellows at UCF are formally full-fledged graduate students, with the same financial support and departmental research opportunities as any graduate student, while also having the BP’s specialized mentoring and advising designed to help them achieve professional success both in the classroom and in a research group.
-Depending on their preparation, BP Fellows take either core graduate or a mix of graduate and undergraduate courses.
+Depending on their preparation, BP Fellows take either core graduate courses or a mix of graduate and undergraduate courses.
 First year BP Fellows benefit from peer mentoring from the more senior BP Fellows.
 In addition, each BP Fellow is also matched with a faculty mentor for enhanced research experience.

 Our BP Fellows participate in professional development workshops offered by the College of Graduate Studies.
-BP Fellows have the option of continuing in the PhD program at UCF or other institution of their choice.
+BP Fellows have the option to apply to the Physics PhD program at UCF or other institution of their choice.
 To apply to the UCF Physics PhD program by the Fall priority deadline of January 15th*, click here.

 We offer a veritable cornucopia of research topics in both experimental and theoretical physics to choose from (e.g. Condensed Matter, Atomic/Molecular/Optical Physics, Biological Physics, Planetary Science, Quantum Information, Physics Education).
-Further research opportunities are offered by our affiliated faculty from related units, such as the College of Optics and Photonics (CREOL), the Nanoscience Technology Center, the Advanced Materials Processing and Analysis Center, Florida Solar Energy Center and the Florida Space Institute.
+Further research opportunities are offered by our affiliated faculty from related units, such as the College of Optics and Photonics (CREOL), the Nanoscience Technology Center, the Advanced Materials Processing and Analysis Center (AMPAC), Florida Solar Energy Center and the Florida Space Institute (FSI).

 Additional information about our Physics faculty and their research areas can be found here.
-We encourage potential candidates to contact faculty to discuss their research interest as they develop their application.
+We encourage prospective Bridge Fellows to contact faculty to discuss their research interest as they develop their application.

 Coursework and Advising